whiletruedoio/whiletruedoio.general/roles/misc/README.md

 ### Documentation

-Below you can find some simple examples and specs for the role.
+You can either use all tasks of the role or only a subset of it.
+Below, you can find some example playbooks.

 #### Arguments